Martux1995/simple-backend-app/README.md

 ## Simple Backend App

-This repository was created for jenkins test only. testing
+This repository was created for jenkins test only.

 ## Installation